-Historical Note: On the French side, Napoleon's raising of additional forces faced special difficulties due to the instability of his political situation as well as the diminution of French war industry that had begun with his fall in 1814.
-Napoleon's prospects for success were also a factor in the willingness of Frenchmen to answer his call to arms.

-12.3.1 During the French Recruitment Authorization Segment of the Mobilization Phase, the French player will perform a DR on the FRAT (see PAC) to determine how many new units from his Eliminated or Divisions Pool he can add to his Force Pool.
-These units can be recruited the next turn.

-12.3.2 Find the column that corresponds to the current French VP differential between the French and the Allies (French VP minus Allied VP).

-12.3.3 Make a DR and add the AP rating of the French War Minister (Section 4.4) as a positive DRM.

-12.3.4 Prior to rolling, the French player may also spend 1 VP to have an additional +1 DRM.
-If used, reduce the VP total in the French Player's War Chest Track.

-12.3.5 The cross-referenced result (modified DR and VP differential column) is the total number of new Division-sized Troop units the French player may add to his Force Pool now.

-12.3.6 For the purpose of choosing units, one Corps (XXX) is the equivalent of two Divisions

-(XX), and two National Guard units ($\buildrel {\circ}\buildrel {\circ}\buil$

-12.3.7 There is no difference between Infantrytype and Cavalry Troop units for these selections to the French Force Pool.
+- Historical Note On the French side, Napoleon's raising of additional forces faced special difficulties due to the instability of his political situation as well as the diminution of French war industry that had begun with his fall in 1814.
+Napoleon's prospects for success were also a factor in the willingness of Frenchmen to answer his call to arms. - 12.3.1 During the French Recruitment Authorization Segment of the Mobilization Phase, the French player will roll 2D6 on the FRAT (see PAC) to determine how many new units from his Eliminated or Divisions Pool he can add to his Force Pool.
+These units can be recruited the next turn. - 12.3.2 Find the column that corresponds to the current French VP differential between the French and the Allies (French VP minus Allied VP). - 12.3.3 Roll 2D6 and add the AP rating of the French War Minister (Section 4.4) as a positive DRM. - 12.3.4 Prior to rolling, the French player may also spend 1 VP to have an additional +1 DRM.
+If used, reduce the VP total in the French Player's War Chest Track. - 12.3.5 The cross-referenced result (modified roll and VP differential column) is the total number of new Division-sized Troop units the French player may add to his Force Pool now. - 12.3.6 For the purpose of choosing units, one Corps (XXX) is the equivalent of two Divisions (XX), and any two National Guard units () of any step denomination are the equivalent of one Division. - 12.3.7 There is no difference between Infantry-type and Cavalry Troop units for these selections to the French Force Pool.